Case Management Certification and Fellowship

 Those applicants who are conferred Fellowship by the AACM- shall be deemed “Fellow in the American Academy of Case Management” and may use the initials/credential “FAACM” Click here to learn more about the Role of the Certified Case Manager.

-All Fellowships shall be for a period of 4 years from the date that the initial Fellowship is conferred by the AACM.
+All Certifications and Fellowships shall be for a period of 4 years from the date that the initial Fellowship is conferred by the AACM.

 Fellows in the AACM may apply for and receive a re-conferral at the expiration of their four year term by:

-Obtaining 60 or more hours of continuing education within the four year period of Fellowship status and submitting validation of practice as a Case Manager for a minimum of 2,500 hours within the same time period.
+Obtaining 50 or more hours of continuing education within the four year period of Fellowship status and submitting validation of practice as a Certified Case Manager for a minimum of 2,500 hours within the same time period.
 For complete information please click here to learn more.

-Fellows will receive a large size official Certificate attesting to conferred Fellow status, as well as an official letter of notification.
-The certificate is suitable for framing and details the official professional title, and time frames for fellowship.
+Fellows will receive a large size official Certificate attesting to conferred Case Management Certification and Fellow status, as well as an official letter of notification.
+The Case Management Certification certificate is suitable for framing and details the official professional title, and time frames for fellowship.
 Wallet sized identification cards are also presented.
 Those re-certifying receive a new, updated certificate.

 Standards & Code of Ethics

-Once a candidate has been officially conferred Fellowship status in the AACM, the Fellow will receive a handbook detailing a code of ethics.
+Once a candidate has been officially conferred Case Management Certification/Fellowship status in the AACM, they will receive a handbook detailing a code of ethics.

 What is Certification?